 Uruguayans traveling to Europe for short-term stays are not required to apply for a Schengen visa.
 However, from 2021, a valid ETIAS visa waiver will be necessary for all Uruguayan citizens reaching Europe for short-term stays.

 Once approved, the ETIAS visa waiver is valid for a period of three consecutive years.
-Bear in mind that this will be obligatory as of 2021.
+Bear in mind that this will be obligatory as of late 2022.
 Uruguayans will be allowed to stay within the Schengen area for up to 90 consecutive days every 6 months.
 Note that all Uruguayan nationals are expected to comply with this new travel regulation.